Top 5 Trailer Maintenance Checks During Summer Weather

 A trailer technician kneeling beside a Great Dane trailer to evaluate maintenance needs

-Here are five crucial checks to make before temperatures climb into the triple digits.
+Here are five crucial checks to make when temperatures climb into the triple digits.

 Trailer Maintenance #1: Check for proper tire inflation